Pioreactor/docs.pioreactor/developer-guide/07-Plugins/02-adding-jobs-and-automations-to-ui.md

 :::important
 This page is about YAML files for runnable jobs, scripts, and automations.
 Put these files on each Pioreactor that should be able to run that job or automation.

-Charts and exportable datasets are different: they are read by the leader UI, so their YAML files go on the leader.
+Charts and exportable datasets are different: they are read by the Pioreactor UI, so their YAML files go on the leader.
 See [adding charts](/developer-guide/plugins/charts) and [adding datasets](/developer-guide/plugins/datasets).
 :::

 :::info